gomorizsolt/enzyme-or-react-testing-library/README.md

 ## Concepts

 It's likely to be confusing for the first time to understand to what extent the libraries differ from each other.
-To grasp the main concepts, it's strongly advised to read some of the [resources](#Resources), although learning through practice is more effective, as well as can absolutely shorten the time.
+To grasp the main concepts, it's strongly advised to process some of the [resources](#Resources), although learning through practice is more effective, as well as can absolutely shorten the time.
 For those who would like to dive right in, please at least see the cited definitons below.

 > Rather than tests focusing on the implementation (Enzyme), tests are more focused on user behavior (react-testing-library). [(*David Boyne, Medium - My experience moving from Enzyme to react-testing-library*)](https://medium.com/@boyney123/my-experience-moving-from-enzyme-to-react-testing-library-5ac65d992ce)